-Former Tanzanian President Benjamin Mpaka will continue a round of talks Friday in Arusha aimed at resolving the political crisis in Burundi – but since the Government of Burundi refuses to attend, there is little optimism that the three-day talks will see any progress.
+Former Tanzanian President Benjamin Mkapa will continue a round of talks Friday in Arusha aimed at resolving the political crisis in Burundi – but since the Government of Burundi refuses to attend, there is little optimism that the three-day talks will see any progress.

 Burundi’s refusal to participate, according to RFI, was because of an objection to both the inclusion of Jamal Benomar, the British Special Representative to Burundi for the United Nations, as well as exiled members of Burundi’s political opposition who represent a challenge to Burundi’s sovereignty.